Mrsebastino/First-Milestone/README.md

 <h3>UX/UI</h3>
 My intent with this website is to make it simple to use, attractive and showcase<br>
 the experience of the private chef.
-I used a handwriting font to give it a more personal and artistic touch.
+I used a handwriting font to give it a more personal and artistic touch, so that the user feel they can have a more service than with others.
+<h3></h3>
+For the customer the websites will increase his business by showing how adaptable he can be.

 <h3>Technologies Used</h3>
 <ul>